crate/cratedb-toolkit/doc/io/database/influxdb/index.md

 ## About
-Load data from InfluxDB into CrateDB using one-stop commands `ctk load table ...`, in order to facilitate convenient data transfers to be used within data pipelines or ad hoc operations.
+Load data from InfluxDB into CrateDB using one-stop commands `ctk load ...`, in order to facilitate convenient data transfers to be used within data pipelines or ad hoc operations.

 ## Synopsis
-- Load from InfluxDB server: `ctk load table influxdb2://...`
+- Load from InfluxDB server: `ctk load influxdb2://...`
-- Load from InfluxDB line protocol: `ctk load table file://observations.lp`
+- Load from InfluxDB line protocol: `ctk load file://observations.lp`

 ## Details
 The InfluxDB table loader is based on the [influxio] package.
 Please also check